syncfusion-content/javascript-docs/js/Chart/Axis.md

 ### Customizing date time range

- Axis range can be customized using the **range** property which has options to set the *minimum*, *maximum* and *interval* values.
-By default, nice range will be calculated automatically based on the provided data.
+ Axis range can be customized by using the **range** property to set the *minimum*, *maximum* and *interval* values.
+By default, nice range is calculated automatically based on the provided data.

  {% highlight js %}